 The subject of whiskey stones is a somewhat controversial one: many purists and experts tend to write them off as a contrived chilling method, but the overwhelming attitude of the bartending community is to drink what you want, the way you want it.
 Plus, whiskey stones have other uses than just cooling down your spirit without dilution, according to Maggie Eckl, an NYC-based bartender.
 “They’re super useful when you’re sitting outside and enjoying some wine during warmer weather,” she shares.
 “They bring some environmental sustainability while giving more control for consumers who don’t want an overdiluted drink.”
 Lastly, Eckl notes, the flavors present in any spirit or wine vary at different temperatures, so stones are a great way to expand your palate.
 Here are some of the best whiskey stones available.

-Best Small: Whiskey & Axe Premium Whiskey Stones
+Best Overall: Whiskey & Axe Premium Whiskey Stones

 Whiskey & Axe’s 24-cube grayscale variety pack means you’ll never run out of ice-cold stones while entertaining or sipping casually at home.
 Complete with six different stone types cut from marble, granite, and soapstone, this set of 0.75-inch cubes comes in a convenient storage tin.
 Use at least three stones to chill any drink while keeping its flavor.
 In addition to gray scale, other color options include gray-blue marble, gray soapstone, red checkerboard, and speckled mauve granite.